 "Oh."
 Her face fell but he reached out and lifted her chin, smiling encouragingly.

 "But then I am the Fire Lord and I did say that I was going to make some changes and help usher in a new era of peace and unity."

 "Unity, yes."
 She smiled deviously, releasing his hands and slipping her own inside his robes to hold him close.
 "You did say that, didn't you?"

-"Mhm," he murmured happily, resting his chin on top of her head as he cradled her close.
+"Mhm."
+He rested his chin on top of her head as he cradled her close.
 "This would make many people happy."

 "Yes, many people," she agreed, nuzzling her face into his chest, "and it would only be a matter of appearances."

 Suddenly, he pulled back, pushing her away at arm's length.
 She blinked, confused and hurt, wondering at the wounded expression lingering on his face.